-14. Coordination of Care ✓ Monitors for ✓ Use of Care October Jonathan Quarterly continuity and coordination of care members receive across the network and actions improve.
-Demonstrate re- measurement for selected interventions.
-Quantitative and causal analysis of data to identify improvement opportunities.
-Collaboration with health plans to coordinate BH treatment for members.
-Management Technology (CMT) and CC360 to measure: Exchange of information across the continuum of BH services.
-Access and follow-up with appropriate BH practitioners in the network.
-Help create and implement a Provider Survey on collaboration and coordination of care between behavioral healthcare and medical care.
+14. Coordination of Care ✓ Monitors for . √ Use of Care October Jonathan Quarterly Monitors for continuity ar coordination care membe receive acros network and actions impri- Demonstrate measuremen selected interventions Quantitative causal analys data to ident improvemen opportunitie Collaboration health plans coordinate B treatment for members. nd of rs ss the ove. e re- ot for and sis of tify t s. n with to H Management Technology (CMT) and CC360 to measure: Exchange of information across the continuum of BH services.
+Administration and analysis of Provider Survey on collaboration and coordination of care between behavioral healthcare and medical care.
 Measure and analysis of appropriate use of psychotropic medications.
 Measure and analysis of services/programs for consumers with severe and persistent mental illness.
-2016 - September 2017 Gardner Heather Sneden Moira Kean Kim Rychener Nancy Wallace
+Develop an implement a procedure for Complex Care Management community Outreach to improve member engagement and coordination.
+Increase outreach and care coordination with regional ED to improve BH prescreening process and reduce IP admissions.
+2017 - September 2018 Gardner Rhea Freitag Moira Kean Kim Rychener Nancy Wallace Sarah Hirsch